gibsjose/cpp-cheat-sheet/C++ Syntax.md

 	Circle(double radius)
 	:radius{radius} {}

-	double area() {
+	double area() const {
 		return M_PI * radius * radius; // pi*r^2
 	}
 };
 ```
 We are glad to build our hierarchy, but something is illogical here.
-We discovered common pattern: all of class in hierarchy are using the same function 'area', how can we generalize it?
-So let's note: every Shape has the area, so i don't care what shape i am using, i want to have it's area.
+We discover common pattern: all of classes in hierarchy are using the same function 'area', how can we generalize it?
+So let's notice: every Shape has the area, so i don't care what shape i am using, i want to have it's area.
 Recall the definition of polymorphism at the beginning of the item.
 So here comes the solution:
 ### 1.3.2 Virtual functions
 We want to achieve something like this: